 Fear not.
 You’ve got some controls at your disposal to help, all thanks to the electronic nature of anime.

-If you’re having a hard time discerning the words being said, most video players have the option to slow down the video speed.
+If, when you start learning Japanese and are having a hard time discerning the words being said, most video players have the option to slow down the video speed.
 Try popping that down from 100% to 90%.

 You’ll barely notice in terms of watching the action flow.
 But it’ll help those speedy Japanese words to sound more enunciated.